OS-MPI/OS-MPI.github.io/_projects/MGH-MIT_Winding_Jig.md

     alt: "Image of a wound coil"
 ---

+# Description
 This is the device designed by the MGH/MIT group to assist in the manufacture of electromagnets.
+While it was designed to wind large magnets (6mm square wire around a ~1m long "racetrack"), the system is designed such that it is easy to adapt to other shapes and sized.
+A wire straightener and means for motor-assisted winding are included in the design.
 # [Link to Files](https://github.com/OS-MPI/Winding-Jig)
 # [Link to Wiki](https://github.com/OS-MPI/Winding-Jig/wiki)
 {% include gallery caption="Sample images" %}